Aberystwyth University's Electronics Online Workshop Series

 Create a new circuit for this challenge.

 Connect a push button to an Arduino using a breadboard.
-Write a to tell when the button is pressed.
+Have the serial monitor show if the button is pressed or not.

 Add a piezo buzzer to the circuit and program it to sound when the button is pressed.